namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 3/26/24
+- Will continue on 1746

+### 3/25/24
+- PTO

 ### 3/22/24
-- Continuing on that work today
+- Wrapped up 2530 - readonly view for completed assessments
-- Will likely pull 1746 for the font size changes afterwards
+- Then started woprking on 1746 - font size changes

 ### 3/21/24
 - Wrapped up 2264